RenVael/JavaScript-Game/README.md

 # Simple-JavaScript-Game
-Creating a simple JavaScript game
+Creating a simple JavaScript game from scratch